 - You will get put in a holding cell.
 If the jail is really busy, you will have to wait a while to get processed.

 - Firstly, you have to answer a number of questions, such as your full name, home address, birthdate and a contact person.

 - They’ll also ask about your medical and mental history.

 - You will be issued an inmate number.

 - Any personal property you have will be taken away from you and stored until you get released from jail.

 - You will be allowed to use the phone in order to call a family member, friend, or bail bondsman.

-- If you are expected to be released shortly, you might get to keep wearing your own clothes, otherwise you you will be given a jail uniform.
+- If you are expected to be released shortly, you might get to keep wearing your own clothes, otherwise you will be given a jail uniform.

 Have you ever been arrested and gone through processing at jail?
 If you have, you should tell our readers about your experience.
 How long did it take?
-What was you treatment like?
+What was your treatment like?
 Do you know any things that will help others to get through jail processing?